SaifOmar/Menace/touranment.md

 1. Players have attributes that are the stats and abilites
 2. The passive and ability methods are given the abilites attributes when called
 3. the special attributes should do something (no?)

+--I want to be able to log with the log interface --how can I do this ?
+I want to have a logger interface that Every struct can emplement how can this be done ? let's try something real quik